CiscoDevNet/api-insights-openapi-rulesets/docs/rest-additional.md

+# REST Additional

+This section proposes additional best practices and recommendations for more consistency of APIs.

 ## Error Handling

 Just like an HTML error page shows a useful error message to a visitor, an API should provide a useful error message in a consumable format.